IainStevenson/docker.multi.service.reverse.proxy/readme.md

 * A common domain URL scheme with different services serving different url paths
 * A Secure API service an /api url path
 * A common security domain allowing social identities and role based access
+* A common persistence server with separate databases and collections

-The key elements of the configuration is documented in the [issues document](file://issues.md) which lists the isues encountered during development and how they were resolved.
+The key elements of the configuration is documented in the [issues document](file://issues.md) which lists the issues encountered during development and how they were resolved.

 # Dependencies